-Hillary Clinton may become the first woman president, but she is far from the first to run for the office.
+Hillary Clinton was the first female candidate for president from a major party, but she is far from the first woman to run for the office.
 That honor belongs to Victoria Woodhull (1838-1927), the “magnetic healer,” stockbroker, publisher, freethinking free-love advocate, who was nominated by the Equal Rights Party in 1872.
 Curiously, it’s not known how many votes she actually received.

 However many votes Woodhull got, none of them would have been from women because at the time neither Woodhull nor any other women could legally vote.
 They could be arrested if they even tried.
 Woodhull argued that women already had the right to vote simply because they were citizens.